IDEELResearch/vcfdo/README.md

 	Commands:

 	  --- Basic statistics
 		  missing           rates of missing calls by site or by sample depthsummary      quantiles of read depth (at called sites) per sample filtersummary     tallies of filter status by site or by sample

 	  --- Downsampling
-	      thin              emit every nth site, possibly with random starting point
+		  thin              emit every nth site, possibly with random starting point prune             greedy LD-pruning in sliding windows

 	  --- Ancestral alleles
 		  polarize          define ancestral alleles based on outgroup sequence titv              annotate sites as transitions or transversions; flag gBGC candidates derived           count derived alleles per sample, using either read counts or hard calls

 	  --- Allele frequencies
-	      wsaf              calculate within-sample allele frequency (WSAF) and related quantities from read counts fws               estimate pseudo-inbreeding coefficient F_ws ("within-sample relatedness") and standard errors private           annotate sites where non-ref allele is only found in certain subset of samples sfs               approximate the n-dimensional unfolded SFS by sampling
+		  wsaf              calculate within-sample allele frequency (WSAF) and related quantities from read counts fws               estimate pseudo-inbreeding coefficient F_ws ("within-sample relatedness") private           annotate sites where non-ref allele is only found in certain subset of samples sfs               approximate the n-dimensional unfolded SFS by sampling

 	  --- Relatedness/ordination
-	      dist              calculate LD-weighted pairwise distances from within-sample allele frequencies pca               perform PCA using within-sample allele frequencies instead of hard calls
+		  dist              calculate LD-weighted pairwise distances from within-sample allele frequencies ibs               calculate simple identity-by-state (IBS) matrix from hard calls at polymorphic sites only pca               perform PCA using within-sample allele frequencies instead of hard calls

 ```

 Some options are common to all commands; these are